What is Medicare?

 Known as Medigap, supplemental insurance policies cover expenses not paid for by Medicare.
 It is important to shop around for a Medigap policy.
 Under Wisconsin law all Medigap policies provide certain basic benefits, but many plans offer various optional benefits as well.
 In addition, premiums can vary by many hundreds of dollars even for plans that offer the same basic benefits.

-- Medicare Supplement Insurance Approved Policies List, from Wisconsin's Office of the Commissioner of Insurance (OCI), includes the actual premiums that companies charge.
+- Medicare Supplement Insurance Approved Policies List (PDF), from Wisconsin's Office of the Commissioner of Insurance (OCI), includes the actual premiums that companies charge.
 OCI also offers the following publications to help you decide whether supplemental insurance is right for you and how to find a Medigap policy.

-- Wisconsin Guide to Health Insurance for People with Medicare.
+- Wisconsin Guide to Health Insurance for People with Medicare (PDF): Explains Medicare and supplemental insurance to cover those expenses not paid by Medicare.

 Medicare Advantage: Medicare managed care plans